geoforall-lsu/geoforall-lsu.github.io/page/4about.md

 type: page
 ---

-* content
-{:toc}

-Geo For All - LSU seeks to facilitate and support the use of free and open source GIS software all around campus, to be a resource for anyone interested in learning more about FOSS4G, and to create a space for interdepartmental technical collaboration.
+Geo For All - LSU seeks to facilitate and support the use of free and open source geospatial software (herein referred to as FOSS4G) around the LSU campus.
+Specifically, we intend to

+- be a resource for anyone interested in learning more about FOSS4G
+- create a space for interdepartmental technical collaboration
+- make available presentations, guides, resource lists, and any other information relating to FOSS4G and its applications at LSU

 <iframe src="https://githubbadge.appspot.com/geoforall-lsu?s=1" style="border: 0;height: 142px;width: 200px;overflow: hidden;" frameBorder="0"></iframe>

-## Comments

-{% include comments.html %}